ssharpshoot/AcoustiCore/README.md

 💡Original intention of software design:

-The AcoustiCore Cinema Acoustic Evaluation System aims to break through the industry blind spots of "empiricism" and "blind material stacking" in traditional home theater design.
-Specifically designed for top-tier custom installation integrators, it relies on a rigorous physical algebraic model to accurately predict the system's ultimate sound pressure performance in real-world spaces during the design phase.
-This completely eliminates clipping distortion and equipment damage caused by insufficient power, ensuring that the final delivery meets the stringent reference-level standards of THX and Dolby Reference (105dB for main channels / 115dB for ultra-low frequencies).
+The AcoustiCore Cinema Acoustic Evaluation System aims to break through the industry blind spots of "empiricism only" and "blind component stacking" in traditional home theater design.
+Specifically designed for custom installation integrators and audio enthusiasts, it relies on a rigorous physical algebraic model to accurately predict the system's ultimate sound pressure performance in real-world spaces during the design phase.
+It completely eliminates clipping distortion and equipment damage caused by insufficient power, ensuring that the final delivery meets the stringent reference-level standards of THX and Dolby Reference (105dB for main channels / 115dB for ultra-low frequencies).

 ⚙️ Core Product Features:

-• Dual-track Solver Engine: Physically separates the full-frequency main channel system from the subwoofer system completely, and uses two independent acoustic models for extreme value deduction. • Multi-subwoofer Combination and Superposition Engine: The industry's first multi-subwoofer aggregation calculation.
-It perfectly supports the mixed combination of multiple subwoofers of different brands, sizes, and placements (such as corner placement combined with near-field bottoming).
-After the system independently calculates the energy of each subwoofer, it performs rigorous physical superposition calculations. • 14-year Full-range AVR Database: Built-in data of mainstream integrated amplifiers from 2010 to date.
-The underlying layer has strictly stripped and converted the inflated power officially promoted into the true all-channel full-frequency concurrent thrust (ACD) for Dolby Atmos. • Clipping Distortion Red Line Warning: Real-time detection of the matching degree between the amplifier's thrust and the speaker's bearing limit to prevent problems before they occur.
+• Dual-track Solver Engine: Completely physically separates the full-frequency main channel system from the subwoofer system, and uses two independent acoustic models for extreme value deduction.
+• Multi-Subwoofer Combination and Superposition Engine: Aggregate calculation of multiple subwoofers.
+Perfectly supports the mixed combination of multiple subwoofers of different brands, sizes, and placements (such as corner placement combined with near-field subwoofers).
+After the system independently calculates the energy of each subwoofer, it performs rigorous physical superposition calculations.
+• 14-year AVR Database: Built-in data of mainstream integrated amplifiers from 2010 to date.
+The underlying layer has strictly separated and converted the inflated power officially promoted into the true all-channel full-frequency concurrent thrust (ACD) for Dolby Atmos.
+• Clipping distortion red line warning: Real-time detection of the matching degree between the amplifier's thrust and the speaker's load limit to prevent problems before they occur.

 🚀Step-by-step operation guide: